amberz/Azure-Data-Services-Practices/Analytics/How to Create Synapse External Table for Parquet files/README.md

-# This sample code is to demostrate how to create external table on Azure Synapse with Parquet files
+# This sample code is to demonstrate creating external table on Azure Synapse with Parquet files

 ## Requirements
 Create Azure Data Lake Storage Gen 2